curityio/database-client-migration-example/README.md

 ### Configure a Migration Client

 In the Admin UI, apply the [migration-configuration.xml](migration-configuration.xml) file using the `Changes / Upload` option.\
-This creates an attribute authorization manager with permissions to call the GraphQL database clients endpoint.
+This creates an attribute authorization manager with permissions to call the GraphQL database clients endpoint.\
+It also creates a migration client with the correct access tokens configured.

 ### Ensure Example Clients